 Network segmentation testing

-Segmentation testing is an essential component of PCI DSS, specifically targeting organizations that implement network segmentation to isolate their CDE from other networks.
+Segmentation testing is an essential component of PCI DSS, specifically targeting organizations that implement network segmentation to isolate their CDEs from other networks.
 The primary goal of segmentation testing is to verify the effectiveness of the implemented controls, ensuring they are robust enough to enforce measures to prevent unauthorized access to the CDE.

 Segmentation tests must be executed twice per year.
-The PCI security council created a comprehensive guidance on segmentation that is the authoritative reference about the topic.
+The PCI Security Council created a comprehensive guidance on segmentation that is the authoritative reference about the topic.

 Documentation and reporting